Chart Color Schemes

 Berkshire Park's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Berkshire Park's health metrics closely match national benchmarks.
-AreaSearch assessed mortality rates and chronic condition prevalence as fairly standard across both young and old age cohorts.
+Berkshire Park's health metrics closely match national benchmarks according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a typical level of common health conditions across both young and old age groups.

-Private health cover is at approximately 52% of the total population (~1,162 people), slightly lower than Greater Sydney's 59.9%.
-The most common medical conditions are asthma (8.3%) and diabetes (6.7%).
-A total of 71.7% of residents report no medical ailments, compared to 74.6% across Greater Sydney.
+Private health cover is slightly lower at approximately 52% (~1,162 people), compared to Greater Sydney's 59.9%.
+Asthma and diabetes are the most prevalent medical conditions, affecting 8.3 and 6.7% of residents respectively.
+71.7% of residents report no medical ailments, compared to 74.6% across Greater Sydney.
 Under-65 population health outcomes are better than average.
-The area has 11.9% of residents aged 65 and over (265 people), lower than Greater Sydney's 15.4%.
-Health outcomes among seniors rank higher than the general population nationally.
+The area has 12.1% of residents aged 65 and over (270 people), lower than Greater Sydney's 15.4%.
+Health outcomes among seniors in Berkshire Park rank higher than the national average for the general population.

 Frequently Asked Questions - Health